azurite-bedrock/Sweep-N-Slash/CROSS_COMPATIBILITY_GUIDE.md

 ## 0. Information

 Sweep 'N Slash completely disables the vanilla damage mechanics.
 Because of this, it is necessary to pre-define stats for the weapons to function correctly.
 This also means you can define any stats for any item, even if the item is not intended to be used as a weapon.
+> [!NOTE]

-Existing stats can be defined internally and/or by sending items data from external addons.
+> Existing stats can be re-defined internally and/or by sending items data from external addons.

 Overwrite orders work the same as how you order RP/BP in the game.
 The topmost addon will have the final stats.